black-project/CommonBundle/Resources/doc/index.md

 Getting Started With BlackCommonBundle
 ======================================

-This bundle is a suite of tools for your Symfony project and provides some usefull tools like Traits, FormTypes, FormExtensions or DataTransformers.
+This bundle is a suite of tools for your Symfony project and provides some usefull tools like FormTypes, FormExtensions or DataTransformers.

 ## Prerequisites